ismailalkaf/miner-automation/README.md

 - 🔄 Command injection into terminal through the web interface
 - 🧼 Email cleanup to avoid inbox clutter
 - 💵 You Get approx 700-800 Hashrate on every TAB
-- TO ADD - More advance detections for inactivity, Better config optimization, only aim for high hashrate
+- TO DO - More advance detections for inactivity, Better config optimization, aim for higher hashrate

 ## 🛠 Requirements
 - Python 3.10+